Exact operator inference with minimal data: Exact operator inference

-Note that this requirement on the time discretization only affects the generation of operator inference snapshot data, but neither the generation of POD snapshot data, nor the simulations that are performed with the resulting ROM.
+Note that this requirement on the time discretization only affects the generation of operator inference snapshot data, but neither the generation of POD snapshot data, nor the simulations that are performed with the resulting ROM. \R{2:improve staccato}\revtwo{ The POD snapshot data can be generated from any FOM time discretization, and - like intrusive ROM operators - the inferred operators can be used for any ROM time discretization.}